-The majority of our operating expenses since inception have consisted primarily of in-licensing costs of beloranib, research and development activities, and general and administrative costs.
+The majority of our operating expenses since inception have consisted primarily of research and development activities, and general and administrative costs.

 Research and Development Expenses

 Research and development expenses, which consist primarily of costs associated with our product research and development efforts, are expensed as incurred.
 Research and development expenses consist primarily of: